D50000/JavaScript-ES6/readme.md

-	//ES6 ...values, it will auto destructuring to the the Array. const  team = ['Wes', 'Harry', 'Sarah', 'Keegan', 'Riker'];
+	//ES6 ...values, it will auto destructuring spread into the the Array. const  team = ['Wes', 'Harry', 'Sarah', 'Keegan', 'Riker'];
 	const [captain, assistant, ...players] = team;